jeandiogo/locker/README.md

 # Locker

-Locker is a single header C++20 library for Linux programs, providing functions to lock files so they can be accessed exclusively or used for process synchronization (e.g. as slow inter-process mutexes).
+Locker is a single header C++20 library for Linux, providing a function that locks a file so it can be accessed exclusively or used for process synchronization (e.g. as slow inter-process mutexes).

-- **The locking policy is guaranteed only among programs using this library.** Locking a file does not prevent other processes from opening it, but it ensures that only one program will get the lock at a time.
+The locking policy is guaranteed only to programs using this library.
+Locking a file does not prevent other processes from opening it, but it ensures that only one program will get the lock at a time.
+The locker provides process-safety but not thread-safety, so one should avoid forking a proccess while it has some file locked and use mutexes to synchronize its inner threads.
+Once the lock has been acquired, one still has to open the file to read it and close it after read (or use the auxiliary process-safe functions also available in this library).
+An exception will be throw if the file is unauthorized or if a directory name is given.

-- **If the file to be locked does not exist it will be created.** However, an exception will be throw if an empty filename is given, if a directory name is given, or if the program does not have permission to read and write to the file and its directory.
-If the lockfile is empty during the unlock, it will be erased.

-- **The locker provides process-safety, but not thread-safety.** Once a process has acquired the lock, its threads will not be stopped by it, nor they will be able to mutually exclude each other using the locker.
-The same is not truth for forks of the process.
-Since its children will be different processes, they must use the locker to prevent themselves from accessing a file already locked by their parent, as well as they will have to wait until the parent releases the lock.
-For this reason, avoid forking a proccess while it has some file locked, and use mutexes to synchronize its inner threads.

-- **Lock and unlock operations are independent from open and close operations.** If you want to open a lockfile you need to use file handlers like "fopen" and "fstream", and close the file before unlock.
-To circumvent that, this library provides functions for exclusive read, write, and append, which are all process-safe (although not thread-safe) and will not interfere with your current locks.
-It is still your responsability to handle race conditions among threads trying to open files locked by their parent, and to prevent the deadlock of child processes waiting to lock a file already locked by its parent.

 When compiling with g++, use the flag *-std=c++20* (available since GCC 10).